FAKE NEWS | Black Community Center Hit by Racist Lightning Bolt

 “The lightning was literally WHITE in color,” said Trevor Noah, comedian and host of The Daily Show.
 “And it hit a BLACK community center.
 Are we supposed to believe that’s a coincidence?”

 Ibram X. Kendi, author of the bestselling How to Be an Antiracist, spoke of the complicity between lightning and white power structures.
 “Once, my cousin, who is also black, was almost struck by lightning,” he said.
 “When he reported it to the police and asked them to take action, they said they couldn’t do anything about it.
 As always, the white establishment protects its own.”

 Some pointed out that New Orleans was a hub of the slave trade in the antebellum United States.
 Others linked this incident to famous figures in America’s past.

-“It’s well-known that Benjamin Franklin experimented with lightning,” noted Nikole Hannah-Jones, a Pulitzer Prize-winning journalist at the New York Times.
+“It’s well-known that the slave-owner Benjamin Franklin experimented with lightning,” noted Nikole Hannah-Jones, a Pulitzer Prize-winning journalist at the New York Times.
 “And Thomas Edison harnessed electricity.
 Electricity has long been the tool of the white man to keep people of color in their place.”

 Some pundits traced this racism back even further, going back to the origins of Western civilization.

 “Who’s the god of lightning?” asked Marissa Click, a professor of anthropology at Harvard.
 “Zeus – a privileged white man!
 In fact, since he’s the king of the Greek gods, he’s probably the most privileged white man there is.”